chesshacker/chesshacker.github.io/experience/rackspace.md

 ---
 layout: default
 title: Rackspace
+hero: "When I left NAVAIR to work for Rackspace, it was primarily to move closer to family.
+What I didn't realize at the time was my family was growing...
+I was joining the Rackspace family!"
 quote: "What we all want is to be valued members of a winning team on an inspiring mission."
 cite: "Graham Weston, Co-Founder and Chairman of Rackspace"
 permalink: /experience/rackspace/
 ---

-<p class="lead" markdown="1">When I left NAVAIR to work for Rackspace, it was
-primarily to move closer to family.
-What I didn't realize at the time was my family was growing...
-I was joining the Rackspace family!</p>

 Rackspace has these amazing [core values][core-values] that make work fantastic.
 At Rackspace, employees are known as *Rackers,* and treating Rackers like